mark-nirdesh/Powershell_Scripting/README.md

 ## Populate ARP table of Network via pinging to each devices

-- Create an XML credential file
+- Run as Administrator in Powershell ISE

     > Change -Count for faster pinging